 Learn more in my full Tuft & Needle review

 What It Comes Down To

 Both are really great options.
 Tuft and Needle is known for being a tremendous mattress for the money.
 Helix has had great success because not everyone believes there is one best mattress for everyone.
-It really comes down to whether you believe in the value of customization and then balancing that versus the extra $300 you would have to pay for the Helix.
+It really comes down to whether people believe in the value of customization and then balancing that versus the extra $300 they would have to pay for the Helix.
 Both have great return policies and trial periods, so I don’t think there’s any harm in picking either of them.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.